MarcusHoltz/marcusholtz.github.io/_posts/2025-09-28-unbound-views-on-opnsense-to-resolve-by-subnet.md

 ## UnRAID Interface Custom SSH ListenAddress

 UnRAID is real real real aggressive with setting up what interfaces should or should not be able to allow connections on an open port 22.
+One major issue is the **sshd_build()** function in Unraid's startup scripts.
+This function automatically detects network interfaces and modifies SSH settings without your input.
+While this might be useful for some users, it becomes a hassle when you want to manually configure your system.

-Problem: If you change your `sshd_config` file, it will almost certainly overwrite it.
+- Problem: If you change your `sshd_config` file, it will almost certainly overwrite it.

-Solution: You must disable sshd and manage this service/file yourself.
+- Solution: You must disable sshd and manage this service/file yourself.

 The script below will fix this, please follow the instructions.